PDD (Pinduoduo Inc.) stock is in for a key growth catalyst - The Dwinnex

 Earnings Estimates

-There are 11 different market analysts currently analyzing its stock.
+As of right now, 11 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.65 for the current quarter, with a high estimate of $0.86 and a low estimate of $0.51, while EPS last year was $0.34.
 The consensus estimate for the next quarter is $0.96, with high estimates of $1.6 and low estimates of $0.75.

 Analysts are recommending an EPS of between $3.92 and $1.88 for the fiscal current year, implying an average EPS of $3.
 EPS for the following year is $3.61, with 30 analysts recommending between $5.06 and $2.49.